rafasoares/cancancan-wiki/CanCan-2.0.md

 # README

-**CanCan 2.0 is still in very early development.** Currently none of this documentation works, but I am writing the [readme first](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).
-See the [issue tracker](https://github.com/ryanb/cancan/issues) for progress on the implementation and feedback.
+**CanCan 2.0 is still in very early development.** Currently little of what I'm describing here works, but I am writing the [readme first](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).
+See the [[2.0 branch|https://github.com/ryanb/cancan/tree/2.0]] for progress on the implementation and the [issue tracker](https://github.com/ryanb/cancan/issues) for feedback.

 ## Setup